TwoBitMachines/FlareEngineDocs/source/saving/checkPoint.rst

    * - Position
      - The position of the check-point in the game world.
 This is the position the player will reset to.

+   * - Save
+     - If Automatic, the new check-point will be saved immediately.
+If On Button Press, the button that must be pressed to save.
+If Save Manually, the method SaveManually must be called to save.
+All these options require the player to be inside the check-point.

    * - On Reset
      - The Unity Event invoked when the player has been reset.